 Rain Check is a citywide effort to manage water where it falls to protect water quality and quantity.

 Rain Check is proud to offer a downspout disconnection program that is FREE for city property owners.
-We have a limited number of rain barrels available to residential property owners in the Ellicott and Masten Districts.
+We have a limited number of rain barrels available to residential property owners in the Ellicott, Masten and Fillmore Districts.

 By signing up for this program, your property will be assessed to see if disconnecting your downspouts and installing a rain barrel is possible.